 The difficulty in finding a good group is, like all other groups, they can be dysfunctional.
-Stories of writing groups gone bad are pervasive on the internet.
-Unfortunately, new writers are particularly susceptible to falling prey to dysfunctional groups.
-Holly Lisle’s Blog mentions some of these groups: Circle of Friends, Masters and Slaves, and Sharks and Dinner.
-It only takes one person to completely change the dynamic of a group, quickly spiraling from circle of friends to sharks and dinner.
+Stories of writing groups gone bad are pervasive on the internet and new writers are particularly susceptible to falling prey to dysfunctional groups.
+Holly Lisle’s Blog lists some common types of group dynamics:

-Fortunately, most writing groups are comprised of well meaning novices, not spurned writers with an ax to grind.
+Fortunately, most writing groups are comprised of well-meaning novices, not spurned writers with an ax to grind.
 Unfortunately, groups of novices are often breeding grounds where bad writing myths are perpetuated.
 There are easily as many articles filling the internet on Bad Advice to Ignore from Your Critique Group as there are articles about run-ins with bad groups themselves.

-20 Questions for your Critique Group (PDF File)
+20 Questions for Critique Groups (PDF File)

-After reading my profile, she promptly unfriended me and sent me an email withdrawing the invitation to join the group.
-She assumed I was Christian and I assumed my religious preferences were irrelevant.
-Fortunately, the offer was withdrawn before I showed up at their meeting.
-Imagine the uncomfortable silence that would have descended over the group when MaryJane asks which church I attend and I reply that I don’t attend church.
-Asking ahead of time will ensure that you don’t put yourself in an awkward situation and end up getting uninvited after the fact.
+After reading my profile, she promptly unfriended me and sent me an email withdrawing the invitation.
+She had assumed I was Christian.
+I had assumed my religious preferences were irrelevant.
+Fortunately, the offer was withdrawn before I showed up at the meeting.
+Imagine the uncomfortable silence that would have descended when MaryJane asks which church I attend, only for me to reply that I don’t attend church.
+Asking ahead of time will ensure that you don’t put yourself in an awkward situation.